wintun-devop/aws-sysop-summary/aws-cli-reference/aws-s3.md

 ```
 aws s3 ls
 ```
-- delete bucket in case of no versioning enable
+- delete objects in bucket in case of no versioning enable
 ```
 aws s3 rm s3://your-bucket-name --recursive
 ```